web-platform-tests/rfcs/rfcs/testdriver-features.md

 ## Summary

-This RFC is an alternative to [RFC 212](https://github.com/web-platform-tests/rfcs/pull/212) providing more generic and extendable solution.
+This RFC is an alternative to [RFC 212](https://github.com/web-platform-tests/rfcs/pull/212) providing a more generic and extendable solution.
 It proposes adding a query parameter `?feature` to `testdriver.js` and adding a `testdriver_features` property to the [TestharnessTest](https://github.com/web-platform-tests/wpt/pull/49122/files#diff-8f280b64b0700ab9b4b343adabc7ff4d5ea4b1f45cb6c4bd7f50a19b21ebdb8cR169).
 At the moment the only supported feature will be `bidi`, which will be used to enable the [testdriver BiDi API](https://github.com/web-platform-tests/rfcs/blob/master/rfcs/testdriver_bidi.md) for specific WPT tests.
 The feature `bidi`, applicable to HTML and JS files, would let test runners choose between [**WebDriverProtocol**](https://github.com/web-platform-tests/wpt/pull/49122/files#diff-c2f15328bc1ddfa8fb93c09ae41651e2bcfdad4f257932263a3e92c3f8deffceR277) and [**WebDriverBidiProtocol**](https://github.com/web-platform-tests/wpt/pull/49122/files#diff-c2f15328bc1ddfa8fb93c09ae41651e2bcfdad4f257932263a3e92c3f8deffceR279).
 This approach does not require all the browsers to implement WebDriver BiDi.

+The query parameter `feature` currently supports only the `bidi` feature.
+Future implementations may allow for multiple `feature` parameters, such as `testdriver.js?feature=bidi&feature=SOME_OTHER_FEATURE`.

 This approach is preferable over the [RFC 212](https://github.com/web-platform-tests/rfcs/pull/212), as it is more ergonomic and supports future extensions ergonomically.
 The list of supported features can be extended when required.